sohangharpure/serverless-holiday/README.md

-# serverless-holiday
+# holidays-api-lambda-python
-An API for managing holiday Information, powered by Lambda and written in Python
+An API for managing holidays, powered by Lambda and written in Python